bih.button.backtotop.text

 The Turning Point: Deciding on a Second Knee Surgery

-Khun Amporn previously underwent a partial knee replacement on her right knee in 2013 at Bumrungrad International Hospital with the MAKO robotic-assisted surgical system, which was an advanced technology at the time.
-The surgery was successful, and she resumed her normal lifestyle.
+Amporn previously underwent a partial knee replacement on her right leg.
+The surgery was successful, and she resumed her normal lifestyle — for a while.

-However, over the past 3–4 years, she began to experience hip pain due to a misalignment of her right leg; unfortunately, her right leg had become bowed after the initial surgery.
-This caused a leg length discrepancy and an unequal hip alignment — and she also had lumbar spinal stenosis.
-Although she had been taking pain medication for two years, her knee condition progressively worsened to the point where walking was difficult.
-Eventually, she was unable to leave the house or enjoy her favorite activities.
+However, over the following 3–4 years, she began to experience hip pain due to her unequal hip alignment.
+She also had lumbar spinal stenosis.
+With uneven legs, she was experiencing chronic knee pain, requiring her to take pain medication for two whole years.
+Her pain progressively worsened to the point where she was unable to leave the house and enjoy her favorite activities.

-Trusting in the Expertise of the Bumrungrad Medical Team
+Trusting in the Expertise of the Medical Team

 However, after consulting with Dr. Charlee Sumettavanich, an orthopedic surgeon at Bumrungrad, the family gained reassurance.
-Dr. Charlee provided clear, honest information and comforted them by saying,
+Dr. Charlee provided clear, honest information and assured them by saying,

 "Don’t worry.
 I’ve performed thousands of knee surgeries.
-This case is no more difficult than others I’ve dealt with.
-Just focus on preparing for the surgery.
-Leave the rest to me."
+This case is not any more difficult than others I’ve seen.
+Just focus on preparing for surgery — leave the rest to me."

-One of the most remarkable aspects of Khun Amporn’s experience was her swift recovery and minimal side effects — completely different from her prior surgery.
+One of the most remarkable aspects of Amporn’s experience was her swift recovery and minimal side effects — vastly different from her earlier surgery on her left knee.

 After surgery, she experienced almost no nausea or vomiting and reported little to no pain, thanks to a peripheral nerve block that provided continuous pain control.
-Three days after her surgery, the device was removed, and she still did not require additional pain medication.
+Three days after surgery, the device was removed, yet she still did not require additional pain medication.

-Khun Amporn stayed in the hospital for only five nights, which included the day of her surgery, before being discharged.
+Amporn stayed in the hospital for only five nights, including the day of the surgery, before being discharged.

 The Role of Holistic Postoperative Care

-During a follow-up appointment, Dr. Buntita Chaiyakul, a specialist in rehabilitation medicine, applauded her excellent progress.
+During a follow-up appointment, Dr. Buntita Chaiyakul, a specialist in rehabilitation medicine, praised her excellent progress.

-Today, despite having multiple chronic conditions, Khun Amporn has regained her independence and is living her life fully again.
-One of her biggest achievements was traveling to China to visit relatives — a trip she thought was impossible before her surgery.
+Today, despite having multiple chronic conditions, Amporn has regained her independence and is living her life fully again.
+One of her biggest achievements was traveling to China to visit relatives — a trip she thought would be impossible before surgery.

-Khun Pook shared, "In April, Mom visited family in China.
-She was able to walk and carry her belongings all by herself.
+Pook shared, "In April, Mom visited family in China.
+She could walk and carry her belongings by herself.
 Life is completely different now.
-She can stand, walk, enjoy daily life, and even travel — something she had to stop doing before her surgery."
+She can stand, walk, enjoy daily life, and even travel — something she had stopped doing altogether before the surgery."

-Words of Encouragement for Those Considering Revision Knee Surgery
+Words of Encouragement for Others Considering Revision Knee Surgery

+Don’t delay the decision.
 “Our mother had undergone several surgeries and didn’t want to go through it again.
-But her condition was negatively affecting her daily life.
+But her condition was affecting her daily life.
 Don’t hesitate to consult with a specialist.
 Making the right decision can drastically improve your quality of life,” she said.

 Reviewed byDr.
 Charlee Sumettavanich